Jonathan Taylor Player Prop Bets for NFL Week 11 | Indianapolis vs. Buffalo 11/21/2021

 Season Stats

-- Taylor has churned out a team-high 937 rushing yards (93.7 per game) and scored nine touchdowns.
+- Taylor has churned out a team-best 937 rushing yards (93.7 per game) with nine touchdowns.

 - The Colts have run 55.8% passing plays and 44.2% rushing plays this season.
 They rank eighth in the NFL in scoring.